What Is Globalization?

 The problem is compounded because policymakers have done little to help workers and communities adjust at a time when the wealthiest Americans have gained the most in recent years.
 In general, younger people are more supportive of free trade, as most have never known a world without the current system.

 Before 2016, Republicans generally favored US trade deals and Democrats generally voted against them.
-President Trump canceled TPP and has threatened withdrawing from NAFTA, the Korea-US Free Trade Agreement (KORUS) (later revised and signed), and the WTO.
-His administration has negotiated the US-Mexico-Canada Agreement (USMCA) to replace NAFTA; the agreement now faces ratification in each country.
-Some GOP congressional members have spoken out against Trump on certain trade issues (see example) or have drafted bills to limit his authority on tariffs.
-The White House is pushing for more power to impose tariffs.
+President Trump canceled TPP and threatened withdrawing from NAFTA, the Korea-US Free Trade Agreement (KORUS) (later revised and signed), and the WTO.
+His administration negotiated the US-Mexico-Canada Agreement (USMCA) to replace NAFTA; the agreement entered into force in 2020.
+Some GOP congressional members spoke out against Trump on certain trade issues (see example) or drafted bills to limit his authority on tariffs.
+The Trump administration pushed for more power to impose tariffs.